GokayGulsoy/Rust-Language/README.md

 `structs` covers the basics of how structs are defined and how fields of structs are accessed

+`enums` covers the basics of enumerated types, match and if let control flow structures

 Following are some of the useful links for learning Rust programming language

 Follow this link for the installation of Rust for your OS: [Install Rust](https://www.rust-lang.org/learn/get-started).